psrc/itm-tutorial-2016/index.md

 * Open [http://continuum.io/downloads](http://continuum.io/downloads) with your web browser.
 * Download the Python 2.7 installer for OS X or your Linux.
 We are not using Python 3 yet.
 * Install Python 2.7 using all of the defaults for installation.
-### SQLite
-SQL is a specialized programming language used with databases.
-In enterprise applications, typically MySQL or PostgreSQL are used, but those are complex to set up.
-For this course, we use a simple database manager called [SQLite](http://www.sqlite.org).
-The SQL language is essentially identical, so the skills will all transfer -- and having a simple desktop version of SQL has its own benefits.
-#### Windows

-#### Mac/Linux
-SQLite comes pre-installed on Mac OS X. For Linux, use your package manager to install it.

 ### R
 [R](http://www.r-project.org) is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
 To interact with R, we use [RStudio](http://www.rstudio.com).